Yankees vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco heads into this matchup looking to extend his two-game hit streak.
-In his last five games he is hitting .316 with two doubles, a home run, two walks and four RBI.
+- Franco has picked up at least one hit in six games in a row.
+In his last 10 outings he is batting .359 with two doubles, three home runs, four walks and 10 RBI.

 Franco Recent Games